Valencia: 2-3 Day Itinerary Ideas

 -

 Playa Malvarrosa – Have a beach day here.
 I think it’s self explanatory!
-This area can get crowded in the summer, but is still great!
-Also check out the Las Arenas area if you still want in on the action!
-For a quieter beach experience, check out La Patacona, or the nearby “Little Venice” of Port Saplaya (30 min bus ride)
+It can get crowded in the summer, but is still great!
+Also check out the Las Arenas area if you want in on the action!
+For a quieter beach experience, try La Patacona, or the nearby “Little Venice” of Port Saplaya (30 min bus ride)

 -